 International Conference on Education and the Holocaust

 The design of each project is determined by each team’s professional expertise and country-specific challenges.
-All project contribute to increasing the visibility, impact, and productivity of education about the Holocaust and genocide and strengthen the national discourse about the Holocaust.
-To this end, the projects incorporate activities such as curriculum development and revision, creation of educational materials, capacity-building initiatives, cultural projects, academic initiatives and pedagogical research.
+All projects contributed to increasing the visibility, impact, and productivity of education about the Holocaust and genocide and strengthening the national discourse about the Holocaust.
+To this end, the projects incorporated activities such as curriculum development and revision, creation of educational materials, capacity-building initiatives, cultural projects, academic initiatives and pedagogical research.

-The projects are implemented by the country team members in cooperation with identified local key partners, including for instance UNESCO Field Offices, and run for approximately one year.
+The projects were implemented by the country team members in cooperation with identified local key partners, including for instance UNESCO Field Offices, and run for approximately one year.

 Argentina: Training teachers to work with memory sites and collective maps to educate about the Holocaust and genocide

 In Argentina, the Education & Memory Program of the National Ministry of Education, the Human Rights Free Chair of the University of Buenos Aires, the ESMA Memory Site Museum and the Buenos Aires Holocaust Museum have organized three training seminars for teachers in October and November 2018 on how memory sites can contribute to teaching about the Holocaust and other genocides.
-Building on the outcomes of these seminars, the project teams is currently working on the development of a teachers’ guide.
+Building on the outcomes of these seminars, the project teams is developing a teachers’ guide.
 Lean more.